Robert Bailey (American football): Dallas Cowboys

 On October 19, 1995, he was signed by the Dallas Cowboys.
 He played mainly as a special teams player, until being named the nickel back after Clayton Holmes was suspended under the NFL substance abuse policy.
-He was a part of the Super Bowl XXX winning team.

 Miami Dolphins

 On March 7, 1996, the Miami Dolphins signed him as a free agent.
-He was a backup cornerback that appeared in 14 games and was declared inactive for 2 contests.

-Detroit Lions (first stint)

-On April 25, 1997, he was signed as a free agent by the Detroit Lions.
-He registered 15 special teams tackles (fifth on the team).

-In 1998, he played as a dime back, making 24 defensive tackles and 11 special teams tackles.
-The next year, he started 11 games at left cornerback and had 65 tackles, 2 interceptions, 24 passes defensed, 2 sacks and 2 forced fumbles.

 Baltimore Ravens

 For the 2000 season, he signed with the Baltimore Ravens.
 He was the team's nickel back, recording 27 tackles, 4 passes defensed, one forced fumble, one fumble recovery and 7 special teams tackles.
-He earned his second super bowl ring when the Ravens defeated the New York Giants in Super Bowl XXXV at the end of the season.
+He earned his second Super Bowl ring when the Ravens defeated the New York Giants in Super Bowl XXXV at the end of the season.
 On March 12, 2001, he was released in a salary cap move.

 Detroit Lions (second stint)

 On May 17, 2001, he was signed by the Detroit Lions to be the team's dime back.
-He played in 9 games, before suffering a broken neck against the Green Bay Packers that ended his career.
+He played in 9 games before suffering a broken neck against the Green Bay Packers that ended his career.